JJ/hoborg/text/text.md

 ------------------------------------

 Not quite, although seducing one of them would be a way of marrying into the circus, I was not amused by that prospect.
-So I have to words for you: Fake.
+So I have two words for you: Fake.
 Papers.
-I went up to the circus, which had just arrived to the city of Ferry Pass.
+With them in hand, I crossed under the circus arch, which had just arrived to the city of Ferry Pass.

 "Let me check that." said the improbably named Boris, the circus manager, a big, dark brother with shoulders one mile long that could have stood for the strongman or the lion tamer if there was a need for that.
-I was standing in the carriage that served as an office and as a ticket booth, these circus guys like to keep all money matters close together, lest they contaminate the rest of the stuff; a man and a woman were idling at their desks, rustling papers and listening to the wireless, which was broadcasting a speech by one of the high-ups in our Republic.
-I tried to listen intently, but couldn't.
-He didn't seem angry, so he was probably cheering up the workers and farmers of our land.
-I probably had heard it anyways.
+The papers with purple official-looking seals carried me into  the carriage that served as office and as ticket booth, these circus guys like to keep all money matters close together, lest they contaminate the rest of the stuff.
 I had made a beeline from the circus arch, which I didn't know yet was called an arch, to the office.
 The less people that could intercept you and ask questions about your business, the better.
 Circus people aren't known for cheerful treatments of strangers.

+Besides Boris, that had been fetched from his office, a man and a woman were idling at their desks, rustling papers and listening to the wireless, which was broadcasting a speech by one of the high-ups in our Republic.
+I tried to listen intently, but couldn't make out the words.
+He didn't seem angry, so he was probably cheering up the soldiers, workers and farmers of our land.
+I probably had heard them anyways.

-I saw Boris go to its office at one of the ends of the carriage.
-I knew it would check out.
+I saw Boris, my not so evidently fake papers in hands, go to its office at one of the ends of the carriage.
+I knew the assignment would check out.
 The official at the People's Party in Pascagoula had been paid dearly to request an assignment of one Fulgencio Ribera, 23, to the Number One Glorious People's Flying Circus, Menagerie, and Moral Popular Exhibition Featuring Karl the Elephant and the Mysterious